 By way of illustrating, when it comes to supporting you through a contested divorce, a good divorce solicitor will help you to collect evidence and present your case to the presiding judge.
 However, if they’re required to provide legal support and advice for an uncontested divorce, they are more likely to play a mediating role, discussing and dividing assets, and creating mutually agreeable arrangements.

-Do I need a solicitor to get a quick divorce?
+Do I need a solicitor to get a quick divorce in the UK?

 While you can get divorced without a solicitor, those searching for a quick divorce should certainly seek professional legal advice and guidance – especially if the divorce isn’t amicable or is contested.
 This is because divorce lawyers aim to deescalate emotional situations using both logical legal guidance and clear communication, while also provide crucial support when it comes to building an argument against the spouse’s defence.